 The Board has delegated the day-to-day management of CSL, and the implementation of approved business plans and strategies, to the MD and CEO, who in turn delegates to the management team.
 To implement this, CSL has a detailed authorisations policy that sets out the decision-making powers which may be exercised at various levels of management.
-The matters reserved to the Board are set out in the Board Charter which is available on CSL.com (We Are CSL > Our Leadership).
+The matters reserved to the Board and those delegated to management are set out in the Board Charter which is available on csl.com/-/media/shared/documents/board-docs/board-charter.pdf.

-The Board has delegated specific authority to four Board committees, which assist the Board by examining various issues and making recommendations.
+The Board has delegated specific authority to four Board standing committees, which assist the Board by examining various issues and making recommendations.
 A description of each committee and their responsibilities is set out in section 2 of this statement.